 Mikrotik is known for robust routers, and the RouterBoard RB3011UIAS-RM is a favored choice among small and medium enterprises.
 With no active cooling requirements, the Mikrotik router is barely audible during normal operation.
 This router can be programmed and can replace most generic residential grade equipment.
-The only downside is that you need to learn how to effectively program ReactOS by looking up tutorials online.
+The only downside is that you need to learn how to program ReactOS effectively by looking up tutorials online.
 Network admins also appreciate the responsive Mikrotik tech support.

-This router certainly provides everything you expect from a gateway provided you are okay with a slightly steep learning curve of the software and less than Gigabit speeds.
-At the end of the day, though, the capabilities and price more than make up for its deficiencies.
+This router certainly provides everything you expect from a gateway, provided you are okay with a slightly steep learning curve of the software and less than Gigabit speeds.
+At the end of the day, though, the capabilities and price more than makeup for its deficiencies.